1065094/mastersappendix/Figure 3.5/Statistical Justification.md

 This approach allows for appropriate significance to be determined while controlling for both fixed experimental manipulations and random variability introduced by the design and corrects for any deviance.

+All data points were included, alongside the mean proportion calculated supplemented with confidence intervals to highlight variation and significance or lack thereof.
+Colours represent each condition and this is kept consistent across Figures from 3.4 onwards and similarly with shapes which represent the block as aforementioned.